Should You Back Your Sales Manager For Another Year?

 Keeping the incumbent will all come down to the attitude of the sales manager — not their approach to customers, but their reaction to change, improvement, and learning.
 When a sales manager reaches a plateau, it is due to them exhausting their knowledge and experience base.
 They have transferred their plateau into your sales figures.

 The remaining 16% of sales managers look for acceptance by the CEO for an initiative to bring new practices to the business to assist in driving growth.
 These initiatives are not about CRM and are focused on business drivers and increased transparency to support better decision-making.
-They understand that scrutiny of the business finds the precise actions need to drive improvement rather than generalist approaches.
+They understand that scrutiny of the business finds the precise actions needed to drive improvement rather than generalist approaches.

 For CEOs, if your sales manager is open to change and improvement, then you need a process of guiding them, their team, and the company into new methods of operation in the sales (and marketing) business.
 Open to change is a demonstrated change in behaviour and not just commentary in meetings.
 If they are closed to change, then your only option is a replacement.